e2huynh/e2huynh.github.io/README.md

-# Ethan Huynh's GitHub Page
-## 3rd Year UCSD Student
+# Ethan Huynh's GitHub Page 3rd Year UCSD Student

+> To know your enemy, you must become your enemy.
+Sun Tzu **Art of War**

-How to find the shortest unweighted path from one vertex to another:
+### How to find the shortest unweighted path from one vertex to another:
 ```
 while(!found && !q.empty()) {
         string node = q.front().first;